alfonsrv/impf-botpy/README.md

 Feedback and reasonable feature requests are always much appreciated and can be submitted [here](https://github.com/alfonsrv/impf-botpy/issues/1)!

+### Web Designers

+If you're a web designer and want to create a [GitHub Pages](https://pages.github.com/) for this project, you're more than welcome!

 ### Adding Backends for Alerts

 Contributions are welcome!
 Adding your favorite backend (e.g. Slack) for alerting is easy.